AndrewHuff6/5243-Advanced-Algorithms/Assignments/P02/README.md

 ## Notes

-If you look closely, you will notice in step 2 that I misspelt "workloads" and spelt it as "workoads".
+If you look closely, you will notice in step 2 of the command timeline that I misspelt "workloads" and spelt it as "workoads".
 Just wanted to point out the typo as it corresponds to the created executable in the source directory.
 I have also inserted the common tradeoffs table here as reference.

 | Structure      | Insert | Lookup | Delete | Hidden Cost         |
 | -------------- | ------ | ------ | ------ | ------------------- |